Marketcloud/marketcloud-android-sdk/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Special thanks to [Android Async Http](https://github.com/loopj/android-async-http) for the network library.
+3. Special thanks to [Android Async Http](https://github.com/loopj/android-async-http) for the network library.

+4. Check the NOTICE.txt file for any additional copyright notice.